top of page

 We work hard to provide our participants and the public with the necessary information to stay informed about sustainable shipping practices along the West Coast.

-Whale Safe website that shows vessel transit and whale data in the Southern California Region
+Whale Safe website hosted by the Benioff Ocean Science Laboratory shows vessel transit and whale data in the Southern California Bight Region

-SmartWay website from the Environmental Protection Agency to help cargo owners improve their supply chains
+SmartWay a Blue Whales Blue Skies Partner, is an Environmental Protection Agency program to help cargo owners improve their supply chains

-Pacific Maritime Management Services’ non-profit mission is to track and manage vessel transits to optimize port/vessel operations, enhance maritime safety and reduce environmental impacts
+Pacific Maritime Management Services tracks and manages vessel transits to optimize port/vessel operations, enhance maritime safety and reduce environmental impacts

 bottom of page